Five Feet Apart: Release

-The novel was published in November 2018 which allowed printing to begin in February of the following year.
+The novel was published in November 2018, which allowed printing to begin in February of the following year.
 The first print run consisted of 90,000.
 These copies were used to promote the upcoming release of the film.

 The film was released on March 15, 2019, by CBS Films via Lionsgate.
 The studio spent $12 million on prints and advertising.

 Reception

 Box office

-Five Feet Apart grossed $45.7 million in the United States and Canada and $34.4 million in other territories, for a worldwide total of $80.1 million, against a production budget of $7 million.
+Five Feet Apart grossed $45.7 million in the U.S. and Canada and $46.8 million in other territories, for a worldwide total of $92.5 million, against a production budget of $7 million.

-In the United States and Canada, Five Feet Apart was released alongside Captive State and Wonder Park, and was projected to gross $6–10 million from 2,600 theaters in its opening weekend.
+In the U.S. and Canada, Five Feet Apart was released alongside Captive State and Wonder Park, and was projected to gross $6–$10 million from 2,600 theaters in its opening weekend.
 The film made $5.4 million on its first day, including $715,000 from Thursday night previews.
 Its three-day gross was $13.1 million, finishing third, behind Captain Marvel and Wonder Park.
 The film fell 35% in its second weekend, grossing $8.5 million, and dropped another 27% in its third weekend, earning $6.3 million.